D0ctro/Portfolio/Projects/2D Snowboarding Game - Unity/README.md

 # How To Play

 In order to play my Snowboarding game you will need to drive down the mountain safely and reach the goal.
-Doing tricks will speed up this process as you will get a speedboost landing on the ground.
+Doing tricks will speed up this process by holding down W to get a speed boost and zoom down the mountain or do big jumps using the mountain slopes.
+Or hold down S to slow down and ensure you wont crash or will not jump too far after a slope.
 If you land on your head you will respawn in the beginning of the track so try not to.

 # Controls